dburian/transformer_document_embedding/log/windowed_vs_normal_metrics.md

 I've decided that:

+### CCA metrics will have fixed buffer size depending on the number of components

+Ergo: they will produce nans before reaching the required buffer size.
+The advantage of this step is to make the CCA metrics comparable among experiments and among different splits.
+If the CCA will create a value it will have some informational value.

+The buffer size should be included in the metric name to make it evident.

 ### CCA metrics won't ever reset

 The only disadvantage is that for validation metrics it might happen that